-If arthritis is present, causing significant pain and is clearly seen on an X-ray, the physician will consider a replacement as the next option.
-During this phase, they ask how the pain affecting your life.
+If arthritis is present, causing significant pain, and is clearly seen on an X-ray, the physician will consider a replacement as the next option.
+During this phase, they ask how the pain is affecting your life.

-“If patients are avoiding the things in life they love such as taking walks, exercising, playing golf or tennis, or even simple activities such as using stairs (and despite trying multiple treatments such as injections, anti-inflammatories and exercise), it is probably time for a joint replacement.”
+“If patients are avoiding the things in life they love, such as taking walks, exercising, playing golf or tennis, or even simple activities such as using stairs (and despite trying multiple treatments such as injections, anti-inflammatories, and exercise), it is probably time for a joint replacement,” says Dr. Ehmke.

-It is important to have a frank discussion with your surgeon about all of these things when deciding if the time is right for you.
-Everybody’s personal situation is different.
-Patient’s that lead an active lifestyle are not able to tolerate arthritis pain as much as someone who is sedentary.
+It’s vital to have a frank discussion with your surgeon about the pros and cons of hip replacement and if you’re a good candidate for hip replacement surgery.
+Everybody’s situation is different.
+Patients that lead an active lifestyle may not be able to tolerate arthritis pain as much as someone who is sedentary.

 Hip Care and Treatment at IBJI

-Whether you are just starting out in your hip care journey or need a second opinion for your hip pain, IBJI’s hip surgeons are here to help provide you with the necessary care for your ailment.
-Get the relief you are seeking with the help of IBJI.
+Whether you are just starting your hip care journey or need a second opinion on whether or not you’re a candidate for hip replacement, IBJI’s hip surgeons are here to provide you with the necessary care for your ailment.
+Get the relief you’re seeking with the help of IBJI.

-Request an appointment with an IBJI hip surgeon to discuss treatment options and create an individualized approach to your care.
+Request an appointment with an IBJI hip surgeon to discuss treatment options like arthroscopic hip surgery and create an individualized approach to your care.